 And truly acknowledge that this can be an emotional process.
 So you may find it easier to start in rooms or with items you know you’re not too sentimental about.
 This way you can build up some momentum before you get bogged down with memories.

-You may well find that after going through your possessions and putting them in lists, you’ve still got too much stuff for your new place.
+You may well find that after going through your possessions and putting them on lists, you’ve still got too much stuff for your new place.
 That’s fine and that’s natural.
-But before you go hell for leather and discard everything, it’s time to plan where everything is going to go in your new place.
+But before you go to hell for leather and discard everything, it’s time to plan where everything is going to go in your new place.

 Whether you want to use an app like Sweet Home 3D or go with graph paper, carefully measure your new home.
 Next size up your furniture and belongings.
 Now you’re ready to plot where everything is going to go.
 It’s important to be accurate and be honest – you’ll quickly see how much space you have to play with.